 In this blog, I am going to show you how to bring up a new broker and sync it instantly using FlashArray//X snapshots.
 Pure storage FlashArray//X snapshots are instantaneous and initially do not consume any additional disk space.
 So our snapshots make Apache Kafka faster with replica sync as well.

-Why use FlashArray//X snapshots for Apache Kafka broker replacement/recovery?
+Why use FlashArray//X snapshots to Replace or Recover Kafka broker?

 There are two ways we can do the Apache Kafka broker replacement: